 You can give your compost pile a liquid boost by sprinkling or spraying water on it periodically throughout the year, even during winter.

 It’s especially important for piles that have what we call “sticky” ingredients-think plant stems, rotted fruit, vegetable peelings, and leaves of all types.
 These ingredients tend to be denser than other types and need some extra moistening to keep them from turning into hard clumps that will impede the decomposition process.
+Kitchen waste for the compost should be carefully sorted also.

 The amount of water you use will depend on the size of your compost pile and its composition–plant matter versus animal waste, for example–so there should be no set measure as such.
 Just slosh water over it every once in a while!